bryansmullen/fidil/readme.md

 #### Prototype Functionality Insights

-- Fidil Logo will lead to home page on all pages, not possible in prototype.
+- Fidil Logo will lead to the home page on all pages, not possible in the prototype.
-- Hover and click states of all links to be consistent - light color for hover, dark color for click.
+- Hover and click states of all links to be consistent - light colour for hover, dark colour for click.
-- **Read More** button should have micro interaction for hover and click states.
+- **Read More** button should have micro-interaction for hover and click states.
 - Modal can be closed in multiple ways, this will be retained.
-- External LinkedIn & Github links will be functioning in final developed website.
+- External LinkedIn & Github links will be functioning in the final developed website.
 - Images require standardisation across all layouts at respective resolutions and sizes.
 - Bodhran photo to be corrected on phone layout.
-- Font size on modals to be reduced on phone layout.
+- The font size on modals to be reduced on phone layout.

 #### Prototype Design Insights

-- Home link not working on web history page, this will be fixed on developed website.
+- Home link not working on the web history page, this will be fixed on the developed website.
-- Bodhran image has once again reverted to incorrect image on phone layout.
+- Bodhran image has once again reverted to the incorrect image on phone layout.
 Flagged to be fixed.
-- Tendancy for people to go first to header for contact link, then footer.
+- The tendency for people to go first to the header for contact link, then footer.
 This will be accepted to separate primary navigation from secondary.
 - One user reported scrolling to be arduous in their browser, will consider adding a **back to top** button in development.

 #### Known Issues